 The Misfit Ray

 If you want a smartwatch that looks like a luxury watch, then you may like the Misfit Ray Fitness Tracker instead.
 It tracks all of your activities and doesn’t require any charging, reports Digital Trends.
 It runs on replaceable button cell batteries that you should charge every six months.
-This device normally retails for $100, but it has been discounted to $70 on the official website without needing a Misfit promo code, which saves you 30 percent.
+This device normally retails for $100, but it has been discounted to $70 on the official website with: without using a promo code, which saves you 30 percent.

 The attractive Misfit Ray will go with all the jewelry in your wardrobe.
 It allows you to track your steps, calories, and other fitness activities and workouts.
 It also includes a sleep tracker that records how much sleep you get while breaking down the data into light and deep sleep results.
 You can also set your sleep goals and alarms to make sure that you’re getting enough sleep that your body needs every night.